I don’t like TIME’s list of 10 Things You Should Do Every Day to Improve Your Life for Real.

 1. You may be proven right.
 Wouldn’t that be great?

 2. You’ll never be in a position of having to apologize or make excuses for your false assumptions.
-Even worse, people who assume the worst and are proven wrong often avoid responsibility for their faulty, inimical assumptions by pointing out that they are based upon a person’s previous history.
+Even worse, people who assume the worst and are proven wrong often avoid responsibility for their faulty, inimical assumptions by pointing out that they are based on a person’s past.
 This is simply a mealy-mouthed means of demonstrating their inability to take responsibility for their own actions.

 3. You will constantly be placing yourself in the shoes of others, trying to understand their motivations better.
 You will find yourself seeking nobility rather than villainy.
 The ability to parse out all the possible motives of another person is a useful skill that will serve you well in life.